 The Sponsor will be responsible for conducting the required monitoring events and preparing the associated monitoring reports after the USACE has demonstrated the mitigation success criteria listed above have been achieved.
 The overall responsibility for management, maintenance, and monitoring of the mitigation will be transferred to the Sponsor during the first quarter of the year immediately following submittal of the monitoring report that demonstrates attainment of said criteria.
-Once monitoring responsibilities have been transferred to the Sponsor, the next monitoring event should take place in 2025 (TY5) in order to demonstrate attainment of success criteria 2.C and 3.D (for intermediate, brackish and saline marsh).
-Thereafter, monitoring will be conducted every 5 years throughout the remaining life or the mitigation project (based on 50-year project life beginning in 2020 (TY0) and ending in 2070 (TY50).
+Once monitoring responsibilities have been transferred to the Sponsor, the next monitoring event should take place in 2023 (TY5) in order to demonstrate attainment of success criteria 2.C and either 3.D (for fresh marsh) or 3.E (for intermediate, brackish and saline marsh).
+Thereafter, monitoring will be conducted every 5 years throughout the remaining life or the mitigation project (based on 50-year project life beginning in 2019 (TY0) and ending in 2069 (TY50).

-In certain cases it is possible that the marsh mitigation features may be established along with other mitigation features, like swamp habitats, at the same mitigation site.
+In certain cases it is possible that the marsh mitigation features may be established along with other mitigation features, like swamp or bottomland hardwood habitats, at the same mitigation site.
 This scenario could require some adjustments to the typical monitoring schedule described above in order to develop a reasonable and efficient monitoring schedule that covers all the mitigation features.
 Such adjustments, if necessary, would be made at the time final mitigation plans are generated.
 This schedule must be in general accordance with the guidance provided above and will be prepared by the USACE in coordination with the Interagency Team and the Sponsor.